 WHAT WE DO

-We are a 501(c)3 nonprofit foundation dedicated to the identification and advocacy of adults who are on the spectrum, as well as those with accompanying conditions such as Dyslexia and other learning differences including Twice Exceptional (2e).
+We are a 501(c)3 nonprofit foundation dedicated to the identification and advocacy of teens and adults who are on the spectrum, as well as those with accompanying conditions such as Dyslexia and other learning differences including Twice Exceptional (2e).

 We primarily do this through supporting neurodiverse entrepreneurs and providing personalized mentorship.